SkyCryptWebsite/SkyCrypt/CONTRIBUTING.md

-## Contributing to the SkyCrypt
+## Contributing to SkyCrypt

 Before contributing to SkyCrypt, make sure you install the development environment first.
-If you have trouble building SkyCrypt or have any development questions, please don't hesistate to contact us on [Discord](https://discord.gg/cNgADv2kEQ)!
+If you have trouble building SkyCrypt or have any development questions, please don't hesitate to contact us on [Discord](https://discord.gg/cNgADv2kEQ)!

 ### Prerequisite Software